 You can also find details of the payments systems in each country, including data on money supply, total bank notes and coin issued, data on banks and other financial institutions including branches and value of accounts, cards issued, ATMs, transactions per type of payment instrument, number and value of securities and derivatives trades and many other indicators:

-If you click on Chart view from the tab at the top, you can choose which indicator to put on each axis by clicking on each axis in turn and selecting from the drop-down list.
+The link above takes you to the default view, which is Chart View, where you can choose which indicator to put on each axis by clicking on each axis in turn and selecting from the drop-down list.
 Each axis can be shown in linear or log mode.
 Each country is represented by a bubble, whose colour varies by continent.
 The size of the bubble gives the third indicator, whose default is the population size, but again you can use a drop-down menu (bottom right or right, depending on your browser) to select this third indicator.
 The default is all countries, but you can select just one or more countries from a list on the right.
 The non-selected countries appear in faded colour.
 You can use a slider under the list of countries to fade them out completely if you prefer.
 You can also track the path of your selected countries over time if you choose.
-A guide to this view is given at:

-The alternative view is the Map view (click on Bubbles link at top left of screen).
+An alternative view is the Map view (click on Bubbles link at top left of screen).
 Each country bubble is positioned on a world map.
 The size of the bubble gives one indicator.
 A second indicator can be shown by colour gradation of the bubbles.
-Again you can select individual countries from the menu on the right.
+Again, you can select individual countries from the menu on the right.

 The site also has a range of videos which examine specific data.

 If you don't mind that this information comes courtesy of the CIA, this is a very useful site, giving a host of economic and other data, country-by-country.
-Simply select a country from the drop-down menu near the top of the page: 'Select a country or location'.
+Simply select a country from the 'Explore All Countries' link near the top of the page, or use the search box.

-Alternatively you can compare countries by indicator.
-There are 76 indicators from which to choose, including more than 30 economic indicators.
+Alternatively, you can compare countries by indicator.
+There are 70 indicators from which to choose, including 17 economic indicators.
 When you select an indicator, countries are arranged in descending order (except for inflation and unemployment rates, where countries are arranged in ascending order).